 Complete Blood Count

 : test will identify if you have an iron deficiency.
-If your iron levels are low you may be anemic or susceptible to anemia; you may want to consider an iron supplement or eating more iron-rich foods.
+If your iron levels are low you may be anemic or susceptible to anemia.

 Hemoglobin: test will measure your blood levels of hemoglobin, a protein that delivers oxygen through your red blood cells.
 Low levels also indicate anemia or susceptibility to anemia.

-The Complete Blood Count also measures your platelets and white blood cells, which when elevate may indicate an infection.
+The Complete Blood Count also measures your platelets and white blood cells, which can indicate an infection when elevated.

-: test used to measure your ability to metabolize sugar and an potential indicator of gestational diabetes.
+: test used to measure your ability to metabolize sugar and a potential indicator of gestational diabetes.

 Sexually Transmitted Diseases

 : tests used to determine whether you have HIV

 : test to determine if you are a carrier of this liver disease.
 A woman with Hepatitis B may have no symptoms and can transmit the disease to the baby during childbirth.

 Rubella: test to determine if you have antibodies for rubella (German measles), indicating immunity to the disease.
 Contracting rubella during pregnancy can cause serious complications such as miscarriage, stillbirth, or birth defects.

 : test to determine if you have toxoplasmosis, an infection harmless to adults but a major risk to your baby.